SMJonesPB/Just-for-Fun/README.md

 Disclaimer: I take no credit for creating these games.
 All of the credit belongs to their respective creators.

-These project are ones I have created just because I want to.
+These project are ones I have created with the help of Microsoft Copilot.
 They include card games and Yahtzee.